 Most cases of TMD can be resolved using these or other simple, non-invasive treatments.
 As a last resort, however, surgery may be performed.
 The type of surgery you need depends on the details of your specific problem, but in general either arthrocentesis is performed to treat a locked jaw, arthroscopy occurs to remove any inflamed tissue or to realign the joint or disc, or in the case of worn down bone structures or tumors in or around the joint, open-joint surgery is used.

 While there is not a specific test to diagnose TMD, our friendly experts at Lincoln Smiles can help.
-We will review your medical and dental histories, including any prescribed and over-the-counter medications that you take; examine your mouth, jaw, and facial muscles; and potentially take x-rays of your jaws, TMJs, and teeth in order to recommend TMD relief.
+We will review your medical and dental histories, including any prescribed and over-the-counter medications that you take; examine your mouth, jaw, and facial muscles; and potentially take digital x-rays of your jaws, TMJs, and teeth in order to recommend TMD relief.
 Call us at 916-543-8800 today to schedule a consultation.